kkrick-sdsu/csu-tide.github.io/docs/container-creation/index.md

     - The same container given the same input will produce the same output.

 {: .note }
 Docker must be installed on your local machine to proceed.
-Learn how to install Docker [here](https://docs.docker.com/engine/install/){:target="_blank"}
+Learn how to [install Docker](https://docs.docker.com/engine/install/){:target="_blank"}

 ## Steps to Run a Container